 Whenever I list a home, the first step is to determine market value of the home ‘as is’ meaning what it will sell for today without doing anything.
 Once the baseline value is established, an important part of our documented approach is to identify areas where we can raise the perceived value of the home and help our sellers make more money on the sale.

 Over the years, we’ve developed a proven system that when implemented, allows for our sellers to easily make an extra $30,000+ on the sale that they otherwise wouldn’t have.
-In this case, I was confident that if our seller followed the plan, we would get her a top dollar sale, with my goal being closer to $770,000.
+In this case, I was confident that if our seller followed the plan we created for her, she would get her a top dollar sale, with my goal being closer to $770,000.

 When it came to a pricing strategy, we decided to list the home at $699,000 with the goal of maximizing the exposure that a competitively priced home would get.